 - Size Dimensions: 88 x 54/46 x 42 inches (wider at the head, narrower at foot).

 - It comes in two sizes: 2P and 3P.

 If you’re on a budget and require most features and lots of interior space, then this is the best choice.
 It’s a 3-season tent with double walls, two doors and freestanding.

 While there are some problems with the tent, like an uneven frame, it’s still a viable option.
 For backpackers on a budget, this provides the best middle ground for functionality and durability without burning a hole in the pocket.

 Six Moon Designs Lunar Solo (1 Person Backpacking Tent)

 If you’re in the market for something new and unique, the Six Moon Designs Lunar Solo is the answer for you.
 At just $200, it’s cheap enough for just about anyone to get an ultra-light style for an affordable price.
 This tent has a unique shape when you have it pitched up.
 The only setback for having this kind of unique design is the fact that you can only fit one person into it.
 But even then, there’s plenty of space if you want to drag in a ton of gear.
 The floor space is pentagonal, and the vestibule is large enough to hold your backpacks and gear.

 - Size Dimensions: 88 x 54/46 x 42 inches (asymmetrical triangle-shaped top, the pentagonal shape at the base).

 - It is a 1-person tent.
 No more sizes are available.

-It is a 3-season tent with double walls, 1 door/vestibule.
-Although it is a non-freestanding tent, it only requires 1 pole to stand it upright.
+It is a 3-season tent with double walls, one door/vestibule.
+Although it is a non-freestanding tent, it only requires one pole to stand it upright.